mozilla/jestr-pioneer-shield-study/docs/TESTPLAN.md

 ### Note: checking "sent Telemetry is correct"

+- Open the Browser Console using Firefox's top menu at `Tools > Web Developer > Browser Console`.
+This will display Shield (loading/telemetry) log output from the add-on.
+- To get an idea of how often telemetry is sent and calculated ping sizes, set `shieldStudy.logLevel` to `log`.
+This permits log-level shield-add-on log output in the browser console which includes high-level log messages regarding sent telemetry payloads.
+- To get an idea of how often [OpenWPM](https://github.com/mozilla/openwpm-webext-instrumentation) instruments a JS/HTTP/COOKIE event, set `shieldStudy.logLevel` to `info`.
+This permits info-level shield-add-on log output in the browser console which includes high-level log messages regarding received OpenWPM packages.
-- Set `shieldStudy.logLevel` to `all`.
+- To inspect the unencrypted contents individual telemetry packets, set `shieldStudy.logLevel` to `all`.
 This permits debug-level shield-add-on log output in the browser console.
 Note that this will negatively affect the performance of Firefox.
-- Open the Browser Console using Firefox's top menu at `Tools > Web Developer > Browser Console`.
-This will display Shield (loading/telemetry) log output from the add-on.
+- To see the actual (encrypted) payloads, go to `about:telemetry` -> Click `current ping` -> Select `Archived ping data` -> Ping Type `pioneer-study` -> Choose a payload -> Raw Payload

 See [TELEMETRY.md](./TELEMETRY.md) for more details on what pings are sent by this add-on.